vzeizer/Udacity_MLEng_Azure_Project2/README.md

 2. Automated ML Experiment

-Here, it is going to be created an AutoML experiment in Microsoft Azure, configuring a cluster and using this cluster to run the experiment.
+Here, it is going to be created an AutoML experiment in Microsoft Azure, configuring a compute cluster and using this cluster to run the experiment.

 3. Finding the Best Model

+Taking a look at the AutoML modeling output, in the *Details Tab*, one can find the model with the highest accuracy, which was considered as to be the best model.

 4. Deploy the Best Model

-After the best model is found, which is in the Details Tab, we selected the best model according to accuracy for deployment.
+After the best model is found, which is in the *Details Tab*, we selected the best model according to accuracy for deployment.

 5. Enable Logging